June-Skeeter/Module3_GEOS270/docs/Application.md

 # Download the Project

 I've already done most of this for you to save you a bit of time.
 You can download it [here](https://raw.githubusercontent.com/June-Skeeter/Module3_GEOS270/main/data/Module3.zip).
 Extract the Module3 project folder to your working directory (eg. C:/Temp).
-Open it, and double click the Module3.aprx file to open your project. **Note** this module used to be Module #4, so the video names and filenames in the videos say "Module 4".
+Open it, and double click the Module3.aprx file to open your project. **Note** this module used to be Module #4, so some filenames in the videos say "Module 4".
 The names in the project folder have been updated, so don't be concerned.

 # Workflow